speciationgenomics/speciationgenomics.github.io/_pages/SLiM_tutorial.md

 SLiM is a software for forward-time simulation.
 You can read about SLiM and eidos, the language in which SLiM operates, in the [SLiM manual](http://benhaller.com/slim/SLiM_Manual.pdf).
 There is also a [detailed online tutorial](http://benhaller.com/workshops/workshops.html) on how SLiM works.
 Here the slides of a short lecture by Henry on [SLiM](https://github.com/speciationgenomics/data/blob/master/SLiM_slides.pdf).

+Simulating data is a great way to explore what patterns we would expect in the genomic data under different evolutionary scenarios such as population expansions, a bottleneck or specific selection pressures.
+We can use neutral simulations to get null distributions for selection statistics, or we can use simulated data to test how well new analysis methods perform.

+SLiM is a very userfriendly software.
+There is also a GUI (graphical user interface).
+SLiM outputs the simulated data as a vcf file and we can thus apply the same methods (e.g. calculating FST) as for real data.

-Four very simple SLiM simulations to aid our intuition on the effect of demography on population genomic summary statistics:
+Here are four very simple SLiM simulations to aid our intuition on the effect of demography on population genomic summary statistics:

 First, a model of a stable population of 1000 diploids over 5000 generations.
 SLiM has a neat function to output .vcf files from a subsample of individuals from the simulation.
 We can then analyse the output using the same tools that we would use for empirical data.